axe-api/docs/docs/basics/config/index.md

 ## Database

-In the `app/Config/Database.ts` file, you can find the database configuration for the [Knex.js Connection](http://knexjs.org/#Installation-client).
+In the `app/Config/Database.ts` file, you can find the database configuration for the <a href="http://knexjs.org/#Installation-client" target="_blank" rel="noreferrer">Knex.js Connection</a>.

 ```ts
 import { IDatabaseConfig } from "axe-api";